 Rabbi Kress grew up outside of Philadelphia and was inspired to join the rabbinate through his life changing experiences at Camp Harlam and NFTY.
 After receiving his Bachelor of Arts in Jewish Studies from Temple University in Philadelphia, PA, Rabbi Kress attended Hebrew Union College-Jewish Institute of Religion in Los Angeles, CA where he received his rabbinic ordination in May, 2017.
 While serving as a Rabbinic intern at Stephen Wise Temple in Los Angeles, CA, Rabbi Kress delivered inspiring divrei torah (sermons), taught interesting Torah studies, mentored B’nai Mitzvah students, and led t’filot (prayer services) and family programs for Religious School families.
 He is a wonderful listener and compassionate clergy member.
 As a spiritual care intern at Cedar-Sinai Medical Center in Los Angeles, CA, he provided invaluable guidance to families of all faiths and backgrounds.
 Rabbi Kress’ love for music led him to become a DJ, MC and founder of a mobile entertainment company.
 He feels that there are many parallels between DJ’s and Rabbis.
 “Both craft communal experiences that serve as sanctuaries from the trials of the world... and mix the traditional with the contemporary to synthesize something fresh and exciting,” expressed Rabbi Kress.
 Rabbi Kress brings his energy and impressive experience as an educator and spiritual care-giver to Temple Sinai.

-Rabbi Kress is married to his wife Michal and they have a daughter, Aria.
+Rabbi Kress is married to his wife Michal and they have two children, a daughter, Aria and a son, Caleb.

 Rabbi Norman Kahan z"l (of blessed memory)

-Among his honors, Rabbi Kahan was elected president of the New York Board of Rabbis in 1982.
-It is the oldest and largest representative rabbinic organization in the world.
-He has also served as the president of the Hebrew Union College Jewish Institute of Religion Rabbinic Alumni Assocation and for eight years was a member of the HUC-JIR Board of Governors.
+Among his honors, in 1982, Rabbi Kahan was elected president of the New York Board of Rabbis, the oldest and largest representative rabbinic organization in the world.
+He also served as the president of the Hebrew Union College Jewish Institute of Religion Rabbinic Alumni Assocation, and for eight years was a member of the HUC-JIR Board of Governors.
 In addition, Rabbi Norman Kahan is the former national co-chairman of the State of Israel Bonds Rabbinic Cabinet and served as a member of the Board of Trustees of the former Federation of Jewish Philanthropies of New York.